-Whether you are taking a completely car free holiday or just wanting to spend a couple of days without your vehicle, we have some great ideas for you.
+Whether you are taking a completely car free holiday or just wanting to spend a couple of days without your vehicle, going car free is easy in Dorset.

 Who needs a car anyway?